-Once you’re at the appointment, your piercer will take a look at your navel and talk to you about the best route in terms of jewelry and placement.
+First, your piercer will take a look at your navel and talk to you about the best route in terms of jewellery and placement.
 Things like the shape of your navel – meaning an innie or an outie, or even the amount of skin you have to work with – will guide the type of jewelry you should be pierced with.
 Harris also says there are some people who might want to reconsider getting their belly button pierced at all, but it’s something you can talk about at your appointment.
 “It’s a case-by-case basis,” he says.
 “I’d rather not do it if I think it’s going to cause you problems or your body will just end up rejecting it.”

 What to Wear to Your Piercing Appointment

 The question of what to wear to your appointment might seem obvious, but it’s easily overlooked.
 Harris suggests you wear “something comfortable and not too tight.
 Pants or shorts that do not lay across your navel and a shirt are best.
 Anything with easy access to that area.
 Dresses or onesies are a little trickier for obvious reasons.”

 While pain is relative and based on each person’s individual pain tolerance, getting a needle pushed through your skin is never going to be pleasant.
 Still, many people say it’s not nearly as painful as some of the piercings in areas with thicker cartilage.
 The most uncomfortable part tends to be the few seconds it takes to thread the piece of jewellery through the hollow needle.

 What Is the Aftercare For a Navel Piercing?